LAST UPDATED: 5/1/23 – Zion National Park Guide

 There is a wealth of things to do in Zion National Park, which is why it is one of the most popular parks in the United States.
 It is home to some of the most challenging, and beautiful, hikes in North America, as well as some of the best rock climbing spots in the entire world.

 Whether you are interested in challenging yourself on the park’s hiking trails, or just looking to gaze at the stunningly beautiful landscape, Zion National Park has something for everyone.
-Below is a list of some of my favorite things to do within the park.
+In order to help you plan, I included suggestions on what to see in my Zion National Park guide below.

 Angel’s Landing Hike